 3. The File is Reviewed

-Before the Licensing Program Analyst (LPA) makes contact with the foster parent, he/she will conduct a file review, attempt to contact the complainant and plan the investigation.
+Before the Licensing Program Analyst (LPA) makes contact with the licensee and certified parent, he/she will conduct a file review, attempt to contact the complainant and plan the investigation.

 4. An Initial Inspection is Conducted